SwiftUI: Bridging UIKit with ScrollViewReader and DragGesture

-When SwiftUI launched, one of the missing pieces was the ability to programmatically control the offset of ScrollView
+When SwiftUI launched, one of the missing pieces was the ability to control the offset of ScrollViews programmatically:

-in Xcode 12 and iOS 14, we’ve gained ScrollViewReader
+in Xcode 12 and iOS 14, we've gained ScrollViewReader, which addresses precisely this shortcoming.

-There’s a lot going on in this screen: let’s build each component one by one.
+A lot is going on in this screen: let's build each component one by one.

 The List

-as well. - lastly, the devices data comes in form of a dictionary, where the keys are the section headers, and the elements are the section content.
+• lastly, the data comes in a dictionary, where the keys are the section headers, and the elements are the section content.

 struct ContentView: View {